 \section{Conclusions}

 In this study, we have proposed a new QNN architecture, sp-QCNN, which reduces measurement costs by exploiting the translational symmetry of data as prior knowledge.
-In sp-QCNN, we symmetrize and split the QCNN circuit to parallelize the computation, thus improving the measurement efficiency.
-We have demonstrated the advantage of sp-QCNN for the quantum phase recognition task: it has high classification performance for this task and can improve the measurement efficiency by $\mO(n)$ times.
-In a realistic setting where measurement resources are limited, sp-QCNN can enhance the speed and stability of the learning process.
-These results present a new possibility for the symmetry-based architecture design of QNN and bring us one step closer to achieving the quantum advantages of QCNN in near-term quantum devices.
+In the sp-QCNN, we symmetrize and split the QCNN circuit to parallelize the computation, thus improving the measurement efficiency.
+We have demonstrated the advantage of the sp-QCNN for the quantum phase recognition task: it has high classification performance for this task and can improve the measurement efficiency by a factor of $\mO(n)$.
+In a realistic setting where measurement resources are limited, the sp-QCNN can enhance the speed and stability of the learning process.
+These results present a new possibility for the symmetry-based architecture design of QNN and bring us one step closer to achieving the quantum advantages of the QCNN in near-term quantum devices.

 This work offers some research directions for the future.
-First, finding practical, applicable problems is crucial for quantum advantages since sp-QCNN can be used only for translationally symmetric data.
-The most promising application of sp-QCNN is the research of solids, where it could shed light on unsolved mysteries in condensed matter physics, such as the phase diagrams of the Hubbard model~\cite{Arovas2022-ed} and the kagome antiferromagnetic Heisenberg model~\cite{Yan2011-df}.
+First, finding practical applications of the sp-QCNN is crucial for quantum advantages.
+A promising candidate is the research of solids, where the sp-QCNN could offer some hints on unsolved problems in condensed matter physics, such as the phase diagrams of the Hubbard model~\cite{Arovas2022-ed} and the kagome antiferromagnetic Heisenberg model~\cite{Yan2011-df}.
 The second direction is further studies of symmetry-based architecture design to reduce measurement costs.
 Although this work has provided a new approach for QML, its coverage is limited to data with translational symmetry.
 Hence, generalization to other symmetries, such as the space group, is intriguing and fruitful and may be applied to chemical molecules as well as solid-state materials.
 The third direction is to find a better ansatz.
-Although this work establishes the basis of sp-QCNN, the best $V_i$ for a given problem remains unclear.
+Although this work establishes the basis of the sp-QCNN, the best $V_i$ for a given problem remains unclear.
 In general, low expressivity tends to result in poor QML accuracy, while excessively high expressivity can lead to barren plateaus~\cite{Anschuetz2022-gb, Holmes2022-uk}.
-Therefore, finding an ansatz with appropriate expressivity depending on a problem is helpful to realize sp-QCNN.
+Therefore, finding an ansatz with appropriate expressivity depending on a problem is helpful to realize sp-QCNN experimentally.